trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

     or function to be parsed out into the different argument and option lists.

-What this macro does is very simple yet very powerful.
-What it does is to allow you to create your own keyword-based macros and functions like CMake has.
+What this macro does is very simple yet very useful.
+What it does is to allow you to create your own user-defined keyword-based macros and functions like is used by some built-in CMake comamnds..

 For example, consider the following user-defined macro that uses both positional and keyword-based arguments using ``PARSE_ARGUMENTS()``::